ewadav/ChatMania/README.md

 The Stack
 --------
-Using Node.js, Express and Jade
+Using Node.js, Express, Redis and Jade

 Etc.
 --------